Great Merrybells flowers

 Planting & Growing

 Great Merrybells will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 8 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in partial shade to shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is particular about its soil conditions, with a strong preference for rich, alkaline soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is native to parts of North America.
 It can be propagated by division.